 This Committee was formed in 2012 to provide guidance on how to incorporate input from New Jersey's licensed wildlife rehabilitators to improve the wildlife rehabilitation program and the care that is provided to injured and orphaned wildlife.

-The Committee is composed on nine members and includes two avian rehabilitator, three mammal rehabilitators, one reptile/amphibian rehabilitator, one veterinarian, one representative from the Endangered and Nongame Species Advisory Committee, one representative from the Fish and Game Council, and a representative from another state Department (currently the NJ Department of Agriculture).
+The Committee is composed on nine members and includes two avian rehabilitator, three mammal rehabilitators, one veterinarian, one representative from the Endangered and Nongame Species Advisory Committee, one representative from the Fish and Game Council, and a representative from another state department (currently the NJ Department of Agriculture).

 The Wildlife Rehabilitators Advisory Committee provides assistance and advice to the Division of Fish and Wildlife on wildlife rehabilitation issues.
 Committee members discuss issues of concern and recommend actions to the Division, so as to improve the wildlife rehabilitation program and the care that is provided to New Jersey’s injured and orphaned wildlife.

 The Waterfowl Advisory Committee was established by the Waterfowl Stamp Act of 1984 and consists of nine (9) public members.

 The committee consists of two members from the New Jersey Fish and Game Council; one public member appointed by the Commissioner of the Department of Environmental Protection; and one representative from each of the following organizations: The Natural Areas Council, Ducks Unlimited, Inc., New Jersey Waterfowlers Association, The Nature Conservancy, the New Jersey Audubon Society and the New Jersey Federation of Sportsmen's Clubs.

 The committee is advisory and provides land acquisition recommendations to the Commissioner of DEP, through the Division of Fish and Wildlife.
 The Waterfowl Advisory Committee Oversees the Waterfowl Stamp program and recommends each year's stamp design.
 This committee also has the responsibility for recommending habitat conservation and acquisition projects to be funded by stamp and print revenues.